kumahq/kuma-website/app/_src/networking/meshexternalservice.md

 ### Match

 This section specifies the rules for matching traffic that will be routed to external resources defined in `endpoints` section.
-The only `type` supported is [HostnameGenerator](/docs/{{ page.version }}/policies/hostnamegenerator) and it means that it will match traffic directed to a hostname created by the hostname generator.
+The only `type` supported is `HostnameGenerator` (this field is optional so can be omitted) and it means that it will match traffic directed to a hostname created by the hostname generator.
 The `port` field when omitted means that all traffic will be matched.
 Protocols that are supported are: `tcp`, `grpc`, `http`, `http2`.